 The City of Melbourne is committed to protecting the community from passive smoking by expanding smoke-free areas in and around the city.

 The smoke-free areas project began with a smoke-free pilot in one of Melbourne's well-known laneways, The Causeway.
-After a successful six-month trial from 1 October 2013 to 31 March 2014, it became permanently smoke-free in May 2014.
+After a successful six-month trial in 2013, the laneway became permanently smoke-free in May 2014.

-The project has implemented a total of 11 smoke-free areas.
+The project has seen a total of 11 smoke-free areas implemented across the municipality.